ramiro314/scadformat/README.md

 SCADFormat is a source code formatter / beautifier for [OpenSCAD](https://openscad.org/).

 SCADFormat is, shall we say, "opinionated" in the way that it formats OpenSCAD code.
-In other words, there are no configuration options that alter the way code is formatted.
-That's not because I feel strongly that OpenSCAD code should be formatted a certain way - it's just that I haven't had time to implement options.
+It provides a few configuration options that alter the way code is formatted, such as indentation size.

 ## Installation